 In 2001, the Maryland State Department of Education (MSDE) Division of Early Childhood began developing an initiative to help improve access to quality child care for low-income families in Maryland.
 The result was tiered reimbursement, a voluntary program that recognized the quality of child care programs that exceed the minimum requirements of licensing and registration.

-Between 2009 and the summer of 2011, MSDE’s Division of Early Childhood Development drafted a set of program standards for the design of the revised Tiered Quality Rating and Improvement System, to be renamed Maryland EXCELS (Excellence Counts in Early Learning and School Age Care).
+From 2009 to 2011, MSDE’s Division of Early Childhood drafted a set of program standards for the revised Tiered Quality Rating and Improvement System.
+In addition, the program received a new name, Maryland EXCELS (Excellence Counts in Early Learning and School Age Care).
 Maryland EXCELS based its standards on the following:

 - A thorough review of the literature on Quality Rating and Improvement Systems and other early child care quality initiatives

 - Funding sources and initiatives